turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-login/index.md

 In this guide, you will:

-- Use Guardrails console to login to the Workspace
+- Use Guardrails console to login to the Workspace.
-- Perform initial credentials rotation operation
+- Perform initial credentials rotation operation.

 A [Workspace](/guardrails/docs/reference/glossary#workspace) is an independent tenant of Guardrails, with its own version and its own schema (logical shard) in a hive.
 Each Workspace has its own root resource as [Turbot](/guardrails/docs/reference/glossary#turbot-resource),